GUIDE · AFRICA

 Biobanking Challenges & Opportunities in Africa

-Researchers face significant challenges in accessing African biospecimens due to regulatory, ethical, logistical, and infrastructural barriers.
-However, solutions are gradually emerging.
+Researchers face significant challenges accessing African biospecimens — regulatory, ethical, logistical and infrastructural.
+But solutions are gradually emerging.

 Biobanking in Africa